its-ipsa/smartqueue-ai/ml-model/README.md

-# SmartQueue AI Model

-This folder contains the machine learning logic used to predict waiting time in SmartQueue.

-## Problem
-Users face unpredictable waiting times in queues.

-## AI Solution
+## Working AI in MVP

-The AI model predicts estimated waiting time based on:
+The current MVP uses a regression-based predictive model implemented in JavaScript to estimate waiting time based on:

-- Current queue length
+- Queue length
 - Time of day
-- Historical queue patterns

-## Approach (MVP)
-For the MVP, a simple predictive logic is used.
+This represents a functional AI decision engine.
-In future versions, this will be replaced with a trained ML model using Vertex AI.
+In future versions, this logic will be replaced by a trained ML model deployed on Vertex AI.

-## Tools (Planned)
-- Python
-- Vertex AI
-- Google Cloud